XueFuzhao/OpenMoE/README.md

 - [Yang You](https://www.comp.nus.edu.sg/~youy/)

 ## Acknowledgement
 The computational resources for this project were generously provided by the [Google TPU Research Cloud(TRC)](https://sites.research.google/trc/about/).
 We extend our heartfelt thanks to TRC for their invaluable support, which has been fundamental to the success of our work.
-Besides, we are extremely grateful to the [ColossalAI Team](https://github.com/hpcaitech/ColossalAI) for their valuable support with the PyTorch implementation, especially [Xuanlei Zhao](https://oahzxl.github.io/) and [Wenhao Chen](https://github.com/CWHer), making training and inference of OpenMoE on GPUs a reality.
+Besides, we are extremely grateful to the [ColossalAI Team](https://github.com/hpcaitech/ColossalAI) for their tremendous support with the PyTorch implementation, especially [Xuanlei Zhao](https://oahzxl.github.io/) and [Wenhao Chen](https://github.com/CWHer), making training and inference of OpenMoE on GPUs a reality.

 ## Citation